-The discussion here generally applies to any system that maintains multiple copies of a data set.
-It applies to Hazelcast as well.
-In the context of CAP principle, Hazelcast is an AP product, which employs the combination of primary-copy and lazy replication techniques.
+For AP data structures, Hazelcast employs the combination of primary-copy and lazy replication techniques.
 As briefly described in the Data Partitioning section, each data entry is mapped to a single Hazelcast partition and put into replicas of that partition.
 One of the replicas is elected as the primary replica, which is responsible for performing operations on that partition.
 When you read or write a map entry, you transparently talk to the Hazelcast member to which primary replica of the corresponding partition is assigned.
 By this way, each request hits the most up-to-date version of a particular data entry in a stable cluster.
 Backup replicas stay in standby mode until the primary replica fails.
-Upon failure of the primary replica, one of the backup replicas are promoted to the primary role.
+Upon failure of the primary replica, one of the backup replicas is promoted to the primary role.